 If the water container used is not very sanitized then the boiled water will taste gross.

-If you want good-tasting boiled water then clean up the containers first before placing the water in it.
+If you want good-tasting boiled water then clean up the containers first before placing the water in them.

 Aside from making the water taste not gross, you are ensuring that you will not come into contact with any microorganisms that could pose a health problem.